GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 # Creating the map reports using the map templates

-## Step 1: Visualization and Styling of the Model Outputs and creating the Print Map
+## Visualization and Styling of the Model Outputs and creating the Print Map

 <!-- Is a video necessary for this chapter? -->